ENR813/BlenderBulletPhysicsAddon/README.md

 -open the Visual Studio project in the build Folder -and build phys_view for the bullet-physics Demo
--or mybinds to build the python library
+-or build mybinds to build the python library

+put the Addon_better.py in a zip file with the library you built which can be found in the Debug/Debug folder or the release folders possibly called mybinds.cp310-win_amd64.pyd

+And that's it the Zip File is your Addon.

+Addon Installation
+In Blender 3.5 go to Edit/Preferences/Addons/Install select the zip file click install Addon.

 General IDEA of this Project:
 Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating python binds with pybinds11 to create a python library that binds to cpp code that can be put inside an Addon and Run Efficently because its cpp code / And Faster Than the Current softbody system in blender.